Business names are registered with ASIC and are a common necessity for establishing a business’ identity.

 When can a Business Name be cancelled?

-A business name holder can also cancel a business name voluntarily at any time.
-This may occur if the business name holder stops trading or changes to a different business name.
+A business name holder may also request cancellation of a business name at any time.
+For example, this may occur if the business name holder stops trading or changes to a different business name.

 The courts and ASIC also have powers to order cancellation of a business name for legal reasons.
-For example, a business name may be cancelled if its use infringes a registered trade mark.
+For example, a court can order cancellation of a business name if its use infringes a registered trade mark.

 Can a Business Name be transferred to a new owner?